USD Bosna: History

 It was founded on December 7, 1947 to organize the existing student sports clubs in Sarajevo.
 USD Bosna is the largest sport society in SR Bosnia with teams in 19 different sports.
 The most successful teams are basketball club KK Bosna who won Euroleague Basketball in 1979 and the chess club ŠK Bosna that became the European champion four times.

+From 333 Yugoslav Olympians, 53 were Bosna members.

 Clubs

 There are 19 competitive clubs that are part of USD Bosna.